A Live Lesson Recap with Adam Rasheed

 Well, that wraps up our recap of the Live Lesson!
 SitePoint’s, Live Lessons are always worth participating in, but this one in particular was just an amazing experience.
 When dealing with a design program like Sketch, the ability to watch your instructor as they work, and then ask questions of them is just fantastic.
 If you were not able to attend, you should definitely check out the recording now!
 Sketch as a platform is always growing, adding new features for its users to be excited about and use in their everyday work with Sketch.
 This ongoing development really adds to its value as a tool for designers.

-If you’re interested in using Sketch, check out the course User Interface Design with Sketch taught by Adam on SitePoint Premium.
+If you’re interested in using Sketch, check out the course Design a User Interface with Sketch taught by Adam on SitePoint.
 It’s a fantastic set of lessons for all designers who want to get farther into user interface design with Sketch!